ZeroLP/ZeroKernel/README.md

 Right now the driver is loadable (with kdmapper) but without any executable code.

 # TODOs
-- Somehow magically implement runtime-less C# string marshalling.
+-  ~~Somehow magically implement runtime-less C# string marshalling.~~
+- Build a native export driver that exports wdk functions that our driver can pinvoke to.
+(Most importantly DbgPrintEx for now)
-- Get the driver to output "Hello World" string from a kernel debugger after solving TODO #1.
+- Get the driver to output "Hello World" string from a kernel debugger after solving TODO #2.
-- Whatever is needed after TODO #2
+- Whatever is needed after TODO #3